 The HCHS signed a seven year agreement on November 1, 2011 with the CDD to manage and operate the property.
 The CDD has been very supportive of the work being done by the HCHS organization to preserve, restore, and manage the house and property.

 Once HCHS took over the management of the Carter House and adjoining property it was established for use by the community, public, and educational facilities.
 The house is rich in history and HCHS wants more children and adults to tour the house to hear about the contributions and role it played in shaping history in this area.
 In addition to education, the HCHS has made the house and property available for various types of events/functions (weddings, photographs, showers, meetings, etc.) and tours can be scheduled by contacting the organization.
-A small fee is charged for the use of the properties and all the funds go toward restoration work on the house.
+The fee that is charged for the use of the properties goes toward restoration work on the house.

 Historic Carter House Society Inc. Mission Statement